kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ## Setting up a LogPipeline

-In the following a typical setup of a LogPipeline gets discussed.
-For a overview of all available attributes please have a look at the [reference document](./../../../05-technical-reference/00-custom-resources/telemetry-01-logpipeline.md)
+In the following steps, you can see how to set up a typical LogPipeline.
+For an overview of all available attributes, see the [reference document](./../../../05-technical-reference/00-custom-resources/telemetry-01-logpipeline.md).

 ### Step 1: Create a LogPipeline and output